-What should go into Budget 2013?
-Chance to be Chancellor asked this question to all 14-18 year’s across the UK.
+Last year, Chance to be Chancellor asked this question to all 14-18 year’s across the UK.
+Youth Budget 2013 was the result

 Between Nov 2012 and Feb 2013 1,400 responded and Youth Budget is the result.